enatsek/ISPMailInstall/README.md

 - ispmail.py must be run by root or sudo.
 The script asks for the hostname, domains to host, and 5 passwords for the configuration.
 You may include domains and passwords in a .conf file (ispmail.conf), enter when script runs or may ask the script to generate passwords for you.

 -After the configuration completed, you need to make necessary DNS configurations for the hosted domains.
 All the necessary DNS configurations will be supplied by the script.
--For the autoconfiguration of domains, an autoconfiguration file must be uploaded to the websites of all domains.
-The generated autoconfiguration files will be supplied by the script.

 You can download ispmail.py and ispmail.conf sample configuration files at my github.

 - Login to ISPMailAdmin with admin username and ispmailadminpw password at https://mail.example.org/admin to create and manage mail users.
-- Login to Adminer interface with admin username and dbadminpw password at https://mail.example.org/adminer , if you need to manage the databases.
+- Login to Adminer interface with mailadmin username and mailadminpw password at https://mail.example.org/adminer , if you need to manage the databases.
 - Login to RspamD management with rspamdpw password at https://mail.example.org/rspamd if you want to view or manage rspamd.
-- All users can login to webmail interface at https://mail.example.org with their email address as username and mail password as password.
+- All users can login to webmail interface at https://mail.example.org with their email address as username (user@example.org) and mail password as password.
 - Users can use Thunderbird (or another mail client) to reach their mails.
-They may try autoconfiguration as in the following image.
-If that doesn’t work the full configuration info is in the second image.

 ***Remember to change all occurences of mail.example.org to your hostname